Felzow47/snatch-audio-mod/README.md

 ## Can I download audio only?

 As of v1.1, there are new settings that allow you to Snatch the best audio, best video, or (when both are disabled) snatch the default best combination up to 720p.

+and with the mp3 fix you can download audio only without import error with the mp4 audio (I would probably change it later by m4a)

 ## Is this sketchy?